 12. What would lead to the need for other studies/investigations?

-If the environmental assessment shows that a significant impact/consequences could potentially be triggered by development, then there may need to be a more thorough assessment done.
+If the environmental assessment shows that a significant impact/consequences could potentially be triggered by development, then an environmental impact statement may be required.

 However, this often isn’t necessary, especially if there are only minimal impacts shown.

 13. How must does it cost for an environmental impact statement?

 It depends on the project.